AsymLabs/realpath-lib/README.md

 absolute path.
 It permits symlinks (logical locations) by default but this behaviour can be changed when invoked or globally.
 Interface methods are classified into two groups: getters and validators.

+There are a number of environment settings that are identified in detail within the library.

 Getters
 -------